Find Affordable College Courses

 Chestnut Hill, MA

-Boston College landed the #8 spot in the 2023 rankings for the most popular doctor’s degree social sciences programs.
-Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.
+Boston College did quite well in this year’s ranking of the most popular places for social sciences students to get a doctor’s degree.
+It came in at #8 on the list.
+Boston College is a large private not-for-profit school located in the city of Chestnut Hill.

 Women make up 27% of the social sciences majors at the school.